felixangell/phi/README.md

 # nate-editor
 Nate is a re-write of an old text-editor I wrote earlier this year.
+It's very buggy, may or may not work on macOS, and is still a work in progress!

 # goals
 The editor must: